History Files Nav bar

 Morocco

-Byzantine rule in Morocco was ended by the Arabs, who invaded in 682 in the course of their drive to expand the power of Islam.
 Except for the Jews, the inhabitants of Morocco, both Christian and pagan, soon accepted the religion of their conquerors.
-Berber troops were used extensively by the Arabs in their conquest of Visigoth Spain, which began in 711.
+Berber troops, who themselves had a kingdom in the region for about three centuries until 33 BC, were used extensively by the Arabs in their conquest of Visigoth Iberia, which began in 711.

 682 - 788